gcedeno/FEND_Capstone_TravelAPP/README.md

 Now you're able to run the server with the 3-Party-APIs to everything you need for the Trip planning.

-## Extend Options

-The extend options which was implemented is the remove a trip functionality

 ## References
 * [Udacity's Front End Developer ND](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011)